Where did the dental crown originate from?

 RELATED: WHAT IS BONE GRAFTING?

-Most dental crown procedures (with the exception of Zirconia crowns) require two office visits for completion of the procedure.
+Most dental crown procedures (except for Zirconia crowns) require two office visits to complete the process.

 First Visit